GinoPane/oc-blogtaxonomy-plugin/README.md

 ### Tag List

-Component `postTagList` displays a list of tags.
+Component `tagList` displays a list of tags.
 Can be used to build a tag cloud (because post count with each tag is available).
 It also can be used to retrieve a list of tags for specific post.

 > Please don't forget to use different aliases for components if you use the same component several times on the same page